dimentox/c_sharp_teamspeak_plugin/README.md

 This should pretty much have everything you need to get started... there is an odd issue with the icon not displaying for the sub menu.

+This is still a work in progress but is usable.. need some memory cleanup lol.